 Shunti (ginger)- Rhizome – 96 g

 Danti (Baliospermum montanum) – Root – 96 g

 Method of manufacturing:

-five ingredients are taken in coarse powder form.
+First four ingredients are taken in coarse powder form.

 Added with water, boiled and reduced to 12.288 liters.
 Filtered.

 This filtered Kashayam is added with melted jaggery mixed thoroughly.

 It is added with rest of the ingredients.
 Kept closed in air tight container and fermentation signs are observed.
 After achieving optimum fermentation, it is filtered and stored in clean air tight container.

 Bhaishajya Ratnavali Arsho Rogadhikara 9/175-180, AFI Part I 1:1, Astangahridayam.

 Expiry date: 10 years from the date of manufacture.